 The Retirement Sum Scheme, and CPF LIFE

-We mentioned earlier your OA and SA merge on your 55th birthday to form your RA.
+We mentioned earlier that your OA and SA merge on your 55th birthday to form your RA.

 That’s where the Retirement Sum Scheme comes into play.
 Although this scheme was officially replaced in 2009 by the CPF LIFE Scheme, Singaporeans born before 1958 would technically still fall under the former scheme.